Accessing the CHRIS Inventory

 The CHRIS Historical Resources Consultants List is online at www.chrisinfo.org.
 The Consultants List is searchable by county, discipline, and consultant’s name.

-The Consultants List is maintained by the Eastern Information Center on behalf of all the ICs.
-There is a fee for individuals to be listed as consultants (no charge for using the list).
-As stated in the CHRIS Information Center Rules of Operation Manual (2016), the fee for listing is $150.00 per person per year.
-Payment is submitted at time of application.
-A consultant applying to be listed must complete the Consultants List Format and Fee Worksheet , plus the appropriate discipline-specific form or forms (see below), and submit them to the Eastern Information Center.
-The forms may be completed using Adobe Acrobat or Acrobat Reader, and handwritten forms will not be accepted.
+The Consultants List is maintained by the Eastern Information Center (EIC) on behalf of all the ICs.
+There is a fee to be listed as a consultant, but no charge to query the list.
+Per the rules of the CHRIS Information Center Rules of Operation Manual, the fee for listing is $150.00 per year.
+Consultants applying to be listed must complete the Consultants List Format and Fee Worksheet , plus the appropriate discipline-specific form or forms (see below), and submit them to the EIC.